-Be sure to pack plenty of sun cream, a swimming costume, light summer clothes, a hat and sunglasses.
-If you're a magnet for the mozzies, bug-repellent may also be a good idea.
+Visitors should be sure to pack plenty of sun cream, a swimming costume, light summer clothes, a hat and sunglasses.
+Anyone who is a magnet for the mozzies should also add bug-repellent.
 A waterproof jacket will be useful for the odd tropical downpour.
-Casual wear is frowned upon in town in the evening.
-Bring along a nice dress or a collared shirt and long pants for an evening out in St John's.
+Casual wear is frowned upon in town in the evening, so it's best to bring along a nice dress or a collared shirt and long pants for an evening out in St John's.

 What's on in Antigua